pypi/warehouse/docs/development/getting-started.rst

 * If ``make serve`` hangs after a new build, you should stop any running containers and repeat ``make serve``.

+* To run Warehouse behind a proxy set the appropriate proxy settings in the ``Dockerfile``.

 Building Styles
 ===============